AdamWeissman/wingchun/README.md

 https://adamweissman.github.io/wingchun/

-# STANDING ON THE SHOULDERS OF GIANTS - THIS PROJECT IS LARGELY UN-ORIGINAL, EXCEPT WHERE IT'S NOT
+# STANDING ON THE SHOULDERS OF GIANTS - THE TECHNICAL ASPECTS OF THIS PROJECT ARE LARGELY UN-ORIGINAL

 ### What I did NOT create?